What does a Consumer Banker do?

 Consumer Banker Job Description Sample

 The Consumer Banker is responsible for providing personalized banking services to individual customers, helping them achieve their financial goals.
-This role involves building and maintaining strong relationships with clients, understanding their needs, and offering tailored financial products and services.
+This role involves building and maintaining strong relationships with customers, understanding their needs, and offering tailored financial products and services.

 Responsibilities: